Skip to main content

 • Must not include promotional content

-Click here to read more about Meta’s guidelines on Template Categorization.
+To read more about Meta’s guidelines on Template Categorization click here.

-To view the new and updated rate cards, follow these steps:
+To view the recent and updated rate cards, follow these steps:

 • Log in to your Wati account.